 Where has the money gone?
-Figure 1 shows that in 2014, 60 per cent of education spending was done by district and provincial governments, mainly to deliver primary and secondary education.
+Figure 1 shows that in 2014, 60% of education spending was done by kabupaten and provincial governments, mainly to deliver primary and secondary education.
 In addition, the central government also provides direct transfers to primary and secondary schools in the form of school operational assistance grant (known as BOS).
-In 2014, the BOS transfer reached Rp 24 trillion (equivalent to USD2 billion).2 Therefore, just looking at 2014, around 70 per cent of education spending was on primary and secondary education levels.
+In 2014, the BOS transfer reached Rp24 trillion (equivalent to US\$2 billion),1 with around 70% of education spending at the primary and secondary education levels.

-Al-Samarrai and Cerdan-Infantes (2013) find that teachers have benefited the most from the increase in education spending.
-As an example, about half of the US\$ 7 billion increase between 2006 and 2009 (in 2009 constant prices) went to hiring more teachers-which has resulted in Indonesia having one of the lowest student to teacher ratio in the world-and increasing teacher salaries-which we discuss further in Section IV.
-At the district level, 80 per cent of the salaries went to teachers.
-From the BOS allocations, about 16 per cent are allocated to teachers (Artha, 2017).
+Al-Samarrai and Cerdan-Infantes (2013) found that teachers have benefited the most from the increase in education spending.
+As an example, about one-half of the US\$7 billion increase between 2006 and 2009 (in 2009 constant prices) went to hiring more teachers-which has resulted in Indonesia having one of the lowest student to teacher ratios in the world-and increasing teacher salaries (which we discuss further in Section IV).
+At the kabupaten level, 80% of the salaries went to teachers, while about 16% of BOS allocations were allocated to teachers (Artha, 2017).

-In summary, the Indonesian government invests a significant amount of resources into the education sector.
-In proportional terms, spending on education has increased from around 10 per cent of national expenditure in 2001 to 20 per cent in 2009 and remained at that rate since.
+In summary, the Indonesian Government invests a significant amount of resources into the education sector.
+In proportional terms, spending on education has increased from around 10% of national expenditure in 2001 to 20% in 2009 and continues at that rate.
 Most of the spending goes to primary and secondary education, especially to hiring more teachers and increasing teacher salaries.
-In the next section, we show whether the increased spending has resulted in higher learning.
+In the next section, we show whether the increased spending has resulted in better learning outcomes.